Jumio/mobile-sdk-android/docs/transition-guide_netverify-fastfill.md

 This section only covers the breaking technical changes that should be considered when updating from the previous version.

 # 3.0.0
+#### Renamed dependency nv-face to face
+The dependency `com.jumio.android:nv-face` was renamed to `com.jumio.android:face`, reflecting the internal restructuring of the dependencies that was necessary for adding the new product Authentication

 #### Renamed public API methods and parameters
 The following methods and the related parameters have been renamed to ensure consistency across all platforms
 * `setRequireFaceMatch(..)` -> `setEnableIdentityVerification(..)`